nazarkirilloff/blackjack/README.md

 also have Blackjack

-6) If player wins vs Dealer not with Blackjack or Dealer got
->21 points, he wins 2x bet.
+6) If player wins vs Dealer not with Blackjack or Dealer got more than 21 points, he wins 2x bet.

 7) Bets are placed by the player before cards are given.